IndexedDB Architecture & Advanced Patterns

 Browser Compatibility & Version Support Matrix

 IndexedDB is universally supported across modern Chromium, Firefox, and Safari engines, but implementation nuances dictate offline reliability.
-Chromium allocates up to 60% of available disk space per origin, while Safari enforces a strict ~1GB soft limit per site.
+Chromium allocates up to 60% of available disk space per temporary storage group, while Safari historically enforced a stricter soft limit per origin for non-installed sites.
 Private browsing modes in Safari and Firefox historically disable persistent storage or route data to ephemeral memory, triggering InvalidStateError on initialization.
 Always feature-detect window.indexedDB and verify navigator.storage capabilities before committing to an offline-first architecture.
 Cross-browser testing must explicitly validate private/incognito contexts, as silent failures here corrupt sync queues.

 Browsers employ LRU (Least Recently Used) eviction policies when disk pressure mounts.
 Without explicit persistence requests, user data can be cleared automatically.
+The full mechanics of how each engine calculates and enforces these limits are covered in Storage Quotas & Eviction Policies.
 Implement proactive quota monitoring using the StorageManager API to prevent silent write failures and trigger cache pruning before limits are breached.

 async function checkStorageQuota() {